Input files¶

 individually between the programs.
 Some have a default setting that does

-to disable mapping) and some have
+mapping (such as csg_map, use --no-map to disable mapping) and some have

-mapping disabled by default (e.g. csg_stat
+mapping disabled by default (e.g. csg_stat, use --cg to enable mapping).

 Setting files¶